alekseyzimin/EviAnn_release/README.md

 $ (cd build/inst/bin && tar xzf TransDecoder-v5.7.1.tar.gz)
 ```
 To create a distribution, run 'make install'.
 Run 'make' to compile the package.
 The binaries will appear under build/inst/bin.
 Note that on some systems you may encounter a build error due to lack of xlocale.h file, because it was removed in glibc 2.26.  xlocale.h is used in Perl extension modules used by EviAnn.
-To fix/work around this error, you can upgrade the Perl extensions, or create a symlink for xlocale.h to /etc/local.h or /usr/include/locale.h, e.g.:
+To work around this error, you can upgrade the Perl extensions, or create a symlink for xlocale.h to /etc/local.h or /usr/include/locale.h, e.g.:
 ```
 ln -s /usr/include/locale.h /usr/include/xlocale.h
 ```